Skip to content

 2. QS World University Rankings 2025: A Year of Gains

-This upward trend highlights short-term resilience despite broader challenges.
+This upward trend highlighted short-term resilience despite broader academic and funding challenges.

 3. Times Higher Education (THE) Reputation & Rankings